acoppes/unity-gemserk-utilities/Readme.md

 * ~~Maybe use gameobjects to identify fixed update, update and late update systems and remove that from code.~~

+* Improve PrefabInstanceParameters system, it is using FindObjectsOfType right now and that sucks in terms of performance.

 ## Examples

 TODO: